florianfesti/boxes/CONTRIBUTING.rst

 * Start with a copy of another generator or *boxes/generators/_template.py*
 * Commit changes to the library in separate patches
-* Use arguments with sane defaults instead of hard coding measurements
+* Use parameters with sane defaults instead of hard coding dimmensions
 * Simple generators can end up as one single commit
 * For more complicated generators there can be multiple patches - each adding another feature